HariSekhon/Knowledge-Base/gcp.md

 ## Set up access to GKE - Google Kubernetes Engine

+First set up your GCloud SDK CLI as above.

-Run this script from the DevOps-Bash-tools repo's `gcp` directory.
+Run the `gke_kube_creds.sh` script from the DevOps-Bash-tools repo's `gcp` directory.

 This will find and configure all your kubernetes clusters in the current project.